Connie Smith: 1968–1972: Setbacks, gospel music and continued country music success

 By 1968, Smith had reached the height of her career.
-She was making multiple appearances on film and television while also attempting to balance touring with a family life.
+She was making multiple appearances on film and television, while attempting to balance touring with family life.
 The pressures of various responsibilities stressed Smith to a point where she nearly left her career.
-In 1968, she discovered Christianity which brought solace to her personal and professional life.
-Ultimately, she chose to continue with her career and recorded for RCA every few months.
-However, she cut back her touring schedule.
+In 1968, she discovered Christianity, which brought solace to her personal and professional life.
+Ultimately, she chose to continue with her career and recorded for RCA every few months, but she reduced her touring schedule.
 She devoted the remainder of her time to family life and made efforts to appear on more Christian music programs.
 She worked alongside ministers Billy Graham and Rex Humbard.
 She also appeared on several Christian television shows.

 With Smith's commitment to RCA, the label continued releasing new albums and singles with regularity.
-With her new religious convictions, Smith also made it a priority to include gospel recordings on her secular albums.
-This would remain a theme throughout her career.
-In 1968 and 1969, RCA Victor released the studio LP's, Sunshine and Rain, Back in Baby's Arms and Connie's Country.
+With her new religious convictions, Smith also prioritized including gospel recordings on her secular albums.
+This remained a theme throughout her career.
+In 1968 and 1969, RCA Victor released the studio LPs Sunshine and Rain, Back in Baby's Arms, and Connie's Country.
 These recordings yielded a cover of Marty Robbins's "Ribbon of Darkness".
 Smith's version reached the top 20 of the Billboard country singles chart.
 In Canada, "Ribbon of Darkness" became her first song to top their RPM Country chart.
-Entering the 1970s, Smith made the top ten of the North American country charts with less frequency, but continued having commercial success.
-The singles "You and Your Sweet Love" and "I Never Once Stopped Loving You" (both penned by Bill Anderson) made the Billboard country top ten in 1970.
-Her fifteenth studio LP of the same name was also released in 1970 and made the top 20 of the Billboard country albums chart.
+Entering the 1970s, Smith made the top 10 of the North American country charts with less frequency, but continued having commercial success.
+The singles "You and Your Sweet Love" and "I Never Once Stopped Loving You" (both written by Bill Anderson) made the Billboard country top 10 in 1970.
+Her 15th studio LP of the same name was released in 1970 and made the top 20 of the Billboard country albums chart.

-During this period, Smith also teamed up with country singer-songwriter Nat Stuckey to record two duet studio albums.
+During this period, Smith also teamed with country singer-songwriter Nat Stuckey to record two duet studio albums.
 The idea was crafted by Smith's producer (Bob Ferguson) and Stuckey's producer (Felton Jarvis).
 Both men thought the artists' voices would "blend well".
 The duo's first duet sessions produced a cover of Sonny James's "Young Love", which reached the top 20 of the Billboard country songs chart.
 Their first album of the same name featured covers of country and pop songs of the era.
-In an effort for Smith record more gospel music, the duo cut a spiritual-themed LP in 1970 titled Sunday Morning with Nat Stuckey and Connie Smith.
+In an effort for Smith to record more gospel music, the duo cut a spiritual-themed LP in 1970 titled Sunday Morning with Nat Stuckey and Connie Smith.
 Christian radio programs often opened their shows with the duo's gospel music, which influenced RCA to release "If God Is Dead (Who's That Living in My Soul)" as a single in 1970.
 The song peaked in the lower reaches of the Billboard country chart.